Legal

 Non-Economic Damages

-Disclaimer: This article provides general information about maritime law and oil rig worker rights.
+Disclaimer: This article provides general information about maritime law and offshore worker rights.
 It is not intended as legal advice for any specific situation.
-Maritime injury cases involve complex federal laws that require individual analysis.
+Every case involves unique circumstances that require individual legal analysis.

 Author